enkidevs/curriculum/Python/Core/functions/nested-functions.md

 ---
 ## Quiz

-headline: Do you know how the scope of nested functions works?
+### Do you know how the scope of nested functions works?

-question: |
-// We've defined a nested function here.
+We've defined a nested function here.
 What will the following code output?

 ```python
 def some_function(num):
     def nested_func(num):